Simplify infrastructure self-service with Blueprints

 What is the most stressed IT area report

-In addition, stress levels are substantially lower for women in the IT sector (35%) than those in non-IT jobs (53%).
+Stress levels are substantially lower for women in the IT sector (35%) than those in non-IT jobs (53%).

-Education and Money
+Education and money

 What is your level of education - stress in IT report